abhudaym/MERN-Project/README.md

 ```
 You can now check `http://localhost:3000` on your browser.

-# DESCRIPTION:
+## Description:
-->Expense Tracker System is designed to keep a track of Income-Expense of an organisation on a day-to-day basis.
+- Expense Tracker System is designed to keep a track of Income-Expense of an organisation on a day-to-day basis.

-->This System divides the Income based on daily expenses.
+- This System divides the Income based on daily expenses.
 If exceed day’s expense, system will calculate income and will provide new daily expense allowed amount.

-->Expense tracking System will generate report at the end of month to show Income-Expense graph.
+- Expense tracking System will generate report at the end of month to show Income-Expense graph.

-->Employees send reports to the manager for verification.
+- Employees send reports to the manager for verification.
 Manager send final reports to administrator .

-->Based on the final reports system predict the next month expense .
+- Based on the final reports system predict the next month expense .

-->It will helps to manage overall expense and income.
+- It will helps to manage overall expense and income.

-# Technologies used - React JS,Node JS,Express JS,MongoDB,Context API
-# For Authentication - JWT(JASON WEB TOKENS) BCRYPT are used

 ## Project Screenshots